hs3055/hs3055.github.io/_pages/about.md

   - /about.html
 ---

 I am currently a 2nd-year economics PhD student at Hong Kong University of Science and Technology.
-My research interests lie in the fields of applied microeconomics and digital economy, with a focus on microfinance.
+My research interests are centered around the fields of applied microeconomics and digital economy, with a focus on microfinance.

-Prior to the PhD studies, I worked as a product manager at Alibaba Group where I specialized in recommendation system optimization.
-I also hold a Master's degree in data science from Columbia University which focused on machine learning.
+Before my PhD studies, I worked as a product manager at Alibaba Group where I specialized in optimizing recommendation systems.
+Additionally, I obtained a Master's degree in data science from Fu Foundation Engineering School, Columbia University, with a focus on machine learning.

 [CV](http://cct15.github.io/files/cv.pdf)